Two Killer Beez members, Desmond Hiko and Joshua Baker, admitted to shooting into a West Auckland home on May 24, 2022.

 “Straight up brother bro, he was messaging me, ‘F***, you nearly killed my son and my baby,’” he is alleged to have said, referring to the patched Tribesmen member who no longer lived at the home.
 “F***, I don’t give a f***, n***a.
 That real gang shit, aye, we don’t care.
 Kids and all will get it.”

 Two days after the shootings, Toby was arrested after a vehicle with him and other associates fled police in Mt Albert.
-Police didn’t pursue on the ground, but a police helicopter traced the vehicle as it stopped in New Windsor and a guitar bag was taken from the boot into a home.
+Police did not pursue on the ground, but a police helicopter traced the vehicle as it stopped in New Windsor and a guitar bag was taken from the boot into a home.
 The bag, which contained two prohibited semi-automatic AR-15 rifles and ammunition, was found by police later that day in a crawlspace at the home.

 A subsequent search of one of the defendants’ phones revealed photos of Baker and Toby posing with the weapons.

-The Killer Beez and the Tribesmen had been longtime rivals but had co-existed in relative peace for several years when tensions started to heat up in March 2022 after Killer Beez members were believed to have shot at an address where Tribesmen were celebrating after a patching ceremony.
+The Killer Beez and the Tribesmen had been long-time rivals but had co-existed in relative peace for several years when tensions started to heat up in March 2022 after Killer Beez members were believed to have shot at an address where Tribesmen were celebrating after a patching ceremony.

 Tensions increased the following month after Killer Beez members were mocked by the other gang online following a filmed Auckland motorway crash involving several motorbikes.